-- (a) It will be clearly secondary to the residential use of the property, - (b) It will be located inside the dwelling unit or, at Council's discretion, may be

-- located in an accessory building on the same lot as the dwelling, - (c) It will employ no less than one person who is a resident of the dwelling and may employ up to two persons who are not residents of the dwelling, - (d) It will occupy no more than thirty percent (30%) of the floor area of the dwelling, - (e) It will not include outdoor storage of materials, - (f) It will not use or keep in storage any hazardous materials, - (g) It will not use water or generate sewage in excess of what can be accommodated by the existing water supply and sewage disposal system, - (h) It will not cause noise, odours, fumes, electrical interference, or other nuisances that unreasonably affect neighbouring properties, - (i) Unless otherwise authorized by Council, sufficient off-street parking space shall be available on the lot for the parking needs of residents, employees, and clients. - (j) Council may require fencing, screening, and/or a minimum space separation to protect the amenity of adjacent uses, - (k) It will not create traffic safety or traffic congestion concerns, - (I) It will adhere to all other conditions that Council deems necessary to protect the amenity of adjacent residential uses and the neighbourhood, - (m) In reviewing an application for a home occupation, Council will provide notice of the application in accordance with Regulation 3.21(4) Notice of Application, and - (n) No change in the type or extent of a home occupation shall take place except with the approval of Council.
+- (a) It will be clearly secondary to the residential use of the property. - (b) It will be located inside the dwelling unit or, at Council's discretion, may be in accessory building on the same lot as the dwelling. - (c) Unless otherwise authorized at Council's discretion, it will not include outdoor storage of equipment or materials, - (d) Notwithstanding paragraphs (b) and (c), at Council's discretion, a home-based fishing enterprise may be in an outdoor area of the lot if it is adequately screened or fencedoff to Council's satisfaction, - (e) It will employ no less than one person who is a resident of the dwelling and may employ up to two persons who are not residents of the dwelling, - (f) It will occupy no more than thirty percent (30%) of the floor area of the dwelling, - (g) It will not use or keep in storage any hazardous materials, - (h) It will not use water or generate sewage more than what can be accommodated by the existing water supply and sewage disposal system,

+(i) It will not cause noise, odours, fumes, electrical interference, or other nuisances that unreasonably affect neighbouring properties,

+Unless otherwise authorized by Council, sufficient off-street parking space shall be available on the lot for the parking needs of residents, employees, and clients,

+(k) Council may require fencing, screening, and/or a minimum space separation to protect the amenity of adjacent uses,

+(I) It will not create traffic safety or traffic congestion concerns,

+(m) It will adhere to all other conditions that Council deems necessary to protect the amenity of adjacent residential uses and the neighbourhood,

+(n) In reviewing an application for a home occupation, Council will provide notice of the application in accordance with Regulation 3.21(4) - Notice of Application, and

+(o) No change in the type or extent of a home occupation shall take place except with the approval of Council.